 To complete their life cycle ticks must eat three meals from three separate hosts.
 After eating a blood meal a tick can be 3 cm in length.

-Left and below are Ixodes ricinus, the castor bean tick or sheep tick.
+Above and below are Ixodes ricinus, the castor bean tick or sheep tick.
 In the photograph below the bars are in mm.
-The top tick had just been taken off my dog where it had been sucking her blood, and the bottom tick is either male or had not yet started to suck.
-A female is just 1 - 2 mm long before feeding, but 10 mm long after feeding.
+The tick above is either a male or a female that has not yet swollen with a blood meal.
+In the photograph below the top tick had just been taken off my dog where it had been sucking her blood, and the bottom tick is either male or had not yet started to suck.
+A female is just 1 - 2 mm long before feeding, but up to 10 mm long after feeding.

 The lifecycle takes 3 years.
 When the egg hatches the larva has just 6 legs.
 Next spring the young tick climbs up grass or other vegetation to wait for a passing host.
 The tick dries out quickly, so if a host doesn't pass soon it will drop to the moist ground before trying again.